A Mad Preschool Science Theme that is all about.....yup--mad, crazy science! A big, huge THANK YOU to Jessica M.B.--one of your "cyber-colleagues"!

 Let the Mad Preschool Science Theme planning begin!

 You can either scroll down through this page to see all of the preschool activities for your theme or click the link below to go to specific Mad Preschool Science activity types you are looking for.

 This Mad Preschool Science theme may make you wonder what basic items you should have in a Science Interest Center?
 Wondering what children learn by participating in science activities?
 Well, wonder no more!
-Click the link below to go to the Science Interest Center page for an article that addresses those questions!
+Click here to read my Science Interest Center page article!

 Materials Needed: 1/3 cup baby shampoo, 1 tablespoon cornstarch, food coloring of different colors, bowls (or use a muffin tin!), paper, cotton swabs (Q-Tips)

 Mix the shampoo and cornstarch.
 Add in a few drops of food coloring.
 Mix.